Tringale leads Scottish Open after equalling record

 Last updated on .From the section Golf

-American Cameron Tringale leads the Scottish Open after equalling the course record with a stunning score of 61 at the Renaissance Club.
+American Cameron Tringale leads the Scottish Open after equalling the course record with a stunning first round of 61 at the Renaissance Club.

-The 34-year-old, who putted six consecutive birdies, sits on nine under, with countryman Gary Woodland three shots behind in second.
+The 34-year-old, who claimed six consecutive birdies, sits on nine under, with compatriot Gary Woodland three shots behind in second.

-Justin Harding, who was added to the competition late after his LIV-related ban was stayed, is third on five under.
+Justin Harding, who was added to the field late after his LIV-related ban was stayed, is third on five under.

 It was a different story for Ian Poulter, who slumped to eight over.